A Tale From The Ghetto

 One day, he had just finished having his dinner when his wife told him she was pregnant again.
 He just said, "Okay."

 On the day of her delivery, he took her to the hospital and waited outside while the birth took place.
-He was pacing up the passageway and he muttered to himself, “This one no be ordinary thing oh, e done tay sha (This one is not an ordinary thing, it has taken long).”
+He was pacing up the passageway and muttered to himself, "This one no be ordinary thing oh, e done tay sha *(This one is not an ordinary thing, it has taken long).*"

 "Wetin I go do na, I no fit go inside oh, I no be Oyinbo *(What will I do?
 I cannot go inside, I am not a white man).*"